scawful/yaze/docs/getting-started.md

 | Scad Format | Done-ish | Open and view scad files (SCR, CGX, COL) |
 | Hex Editing | Done | View and edit ROM data in hex. |
 | Asar Patching | In Progress | Apply Asar patches to your ROM or Project. |

-## General Tips

-- Experiment flags determine whether certain features are enabled or not.
-To change your flags, go to File -> Options -> Experiment Flags or in the Settings tab.
-- Backup files are enabled by default.
-Each save will produce a timestamped copy of your ROM before you last saved.
-You can disable this feature in the settings.

 ## z3ed cli